OpenRailAssociation/technical-committee/project-handbook/reuse.md

 # Adopt REUSE to ensure licensing transparency

-OpenRail projects are supposed to be safely used in a compliant way.
-This is why from Incubation Stage 2 onwards, projects shall adopt the [REUSE](https://reuse.software/) best practices for licensing and copyright information.
+OpenRail projects are supposed to enable users to easily and safely comply with licensing requirements.
+Starting from Incubation Stage 2, projects are required to adopt [REUSE](https://reuse.software/) best practices for licensing and copyright information.

-The fundamental idea is that for all files within a project there is unambiguous information about their license and copyright.
-REUSE consists of a standard and various tools and services that help with reaching and ensuring this clarity.
+REUSE ensures that for every file in a project there is unambiguous information about their license and copyright.
+It provides a clear standard, along with tools and services, to help with achieving and maintaining this clarity.

 This document helps with the adoption by providing links to relevant material and making recommendations for OpenRail projects.